-Provide strategic leadership support to the department in the area of Financial Management and Corporate Services (inclusive of Human Resources Management, Auxiliary Services, Information Technology Management, Security Services, Corporate Communications, Strategic Planning & Institutional Performance Management Services and Legal Services).
+- 1.1.1 The purpose of this programme is to: - Provide strategic leadership support to the department in the area of Financial Management and Corporate Services (inclusive of Human Resources Management, Auxiliary Services, Information Technology Management, Security Services, Corporate Communications, Strategic Planning & Institutional Performance Management Services and Legal Services).
 This programme consists of the following measurable sub-programmes:

-1.1.1 Sub-programme: Financial Management (CFO)
+1.2 Sub-programme: Financial Management (CFO)

-To provide effective management of departmental finances in line with statutory requirements.
+- 1.2.1 The purpose of this sub-programme is: - To provide effective management of departmental finances in line with statutory requirements.

-1.1.2 Sub-programme: Human Resources Management
+1.3 Sub-programme: Human Resources Management

-To provide optimal Human Resource services to the department.
+- 1.3.1 The purpose of this sub-programme is: - To provide optimal Human Resource services to the department.

-1.1.3 Information Technology Management
+1.4 Information Technology Management

-- To provide IT technical and IT functional support to the department. - 2.
+- 1.4.1 The purpose of this sub-programme is: - To provide IT technical and IT functional support to the department. - 2.
 Outcomes, Outputs, Performance indicators and Targets see tables - 3.
-Output indicators: annual and quarterly targets see table comes, output mme - Financial Management (C FO) Outcome Outputs Output Indicators Audite d Performan се Estimated Performance MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improve Governance, Risk and control processes thereby reducing fraud & corruption.
-Auditor-General report with opinion on financial matters of the department.
+Output indicators: annual and quarterly targets see tables

+Outputs Output Indicators Sı ıb-program me - Financia I Management (CFO) Outcome Outputs Audite d Performa nce Estimated Performan ce MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improve Governance, Risk and control processes thereby reducing Auditor-General report with opinion on financial matters of the department.
 No material audit findings in the areas of financial management matters of the department.
 Unqualified Audit Opinion.
-Unqualifi ed Audit Opinion.
-Unqualifi ed Audit Opinion.
+Unqualif ied Audit Opinion.
+Unqualif ied Audit Opinion.
 Unqualified Audit Opinion.
 Unqualified Audit Opinion.
 Unqualified Audit Opinion.
-Unqualified Audit Opinion.
+Unqualified Audit Opinion. fraud & corruption.
 Submission of Main and Adjustment budget.
-Timeous submission of the Main budget of the department.
-New New New Produce Main budget submissions for the department.
+Timeous submission of the main and adjusted Budget of the department.
+New New New Produce Main budget submission s for the department.
 Main budget submitted by Jan 2023.
 Main budget submitted by Jan 2024.
 Main budget submitted by Jan 2025.
-Timeous submission of the Adjusted Budget of the department.
-New New New Produce Adjustment budget submissions for the department.
+New New New Produce Adjustment budget submission s for the department.
 Adjustment budget submitted by November 2022.
 Adjustment budget submitted by November 2023.
 Adjustment budget submitted by November 2024.
 Payment of invoices within 30 days in compliance with Legislation.
 Percentage of supplier's valid invoices paid within 30 days.
 98% 100% 100% 100% 100% 100% 100% Improved participation of targeted groups in the economy of the Country.
-Report on Government spend on Women, Youth, Persons with disabilities and Military Veterans in line with BBBEE Act and PPPFA.
-Number of reports on Government procurement spending in Women, Youth, Persons with disabilities and Military Veterans produced.
-New New New 4 Quarterly Procurement spending reports.
-4 Quarterly reports on the procurement from the targeted groups.
-4 Quarterly reports on the procurement from the targeted groups.
-4 Quarterly reports on the procurement from the targeted groups.
+Report on Government spend on Women, Youth, Disabled and Military Veterans in line with BBBEE Act and PPPFA.
+Number of reports on Government procurement spending in Women, Youth, Disabled and Military Veterans produced.
+New New New 4 Quarterly Procuremen t spending reports.
+4 Quarterly reports on the procuremen t from the targeted groups.
+4 Quarterly reports on the procuremen t from the targeted groups.
+4 Quarterly reports on the procuremen t from the targeted groups.

 Output Indicators Annual Target Q1 Q2 Q3 Q4 No material audit findings in the areas of financial management matters of the department.
 Unqualified Audit Opinion.
-N/A Unqualified Audit Opinion.
+N/A No material audit findings in the areas of financial management matters of the departments.
 N/A N/A Timeous submission of the Main budget of the department.
 Main budget submitted by Jan 2023.
 N/A N/A N/A Submit Main budget to Public Finance by Jan 2023.

 Timeous submission of the Adjustment budget of the department.
 Adjustment budget submitted by November 2022.
 N/A N/A Submit Adjustment Budget to Public Finance by Nov 2022.
 N/A Percentage of supplier's valid invoices paid within 30 days.
-100% 100% 100% 100% 100% Number of reports on Government procurement spending in Women, Youth, Persons with disabilities and Military Veterans produced.
+100% 100% 100% 100% 100% 5.
+Number of reports on Government procurement spending in Women, Youth, Disabled and Military Veterans produced.
 4 Quarterly reports on the procurement from the targeted groups.
 1 Report 1 Report 1 Report 1 Report